 After maintenance is performed, pilots, crews and officers need to be paid.
 If a unit was destroyed by the result of a cockpit critical, a pilot being killed after ejecting, or a similar life-ending event, they are dead, remove them from your roster.
 If the unit was destroyed by some other catastrophic cause, like ammunition explosion, roll Sk+4: on a success they survived ejection, on a failure they died.
 After removing the dead leaders from your roster, you will need to pay those that remain.
 The cost for each is equal to 8 minus the highest Sk of the pilot, then divided by 2, rounding up as shown below.

-If you are unable to pay some pilots, or decide you prefer not to, the leaders depart.
+If you are unable to pay some pilots, or decide you prefer not to, they depart.
 If you care to, hand them over to the Mercenary Review Board so that they might be hired again in the future and their legends might live on.
 Record this transaction as "Wages", the assets transacted is the amount that you paid, the date is the date of the game, and the signature is from the player you played against.

-Then, for each pilot who participated in the battle and remains in your employ, roll 2D6 and add their Sk.
-If the result is 12 or higher, you may pay to promote them to the next experience level for the unit they are piloting.
+Next, for each pilot who participated in the battle and remains in your employ, roll 2D6 and add their Sk.
+If the result is 13 or higher, you may pay to promote them to the next experience level for the unit they are piloting.
 The cost is whatever it would be to increase the Sk for that unit they are currently piloting, and it's paid in WP.
-If you chose not to, or are unable, you cannot chose to do so later (unless you later roll above a 12 for them when trying to promote).
+If you chose not to, or are unable, you cannot chose to do so later (unless you later roll above a 13 for them when trying to promote).
 If you rolled double sixes on the promotion roll, you may instead pay twice the promotion amount to promote the pilot and give them a Special Pilot Ability that they would be able to use in their current unit.
 You must abide by the limitations on SPAs based on Rank as detailed in the SPA special rules.
 Promotions are recorded with the transaction type "Promotions," the assets transacted are the total amount of WP paid for all promoting pilots and the names and new skills of the pilots promoted, the date of the battle, and the signature of a player on the other side of the contract.

 After experience is gained, repairs may be made.
 To make repairs, you will need to have facilities in your DropShip or Ground Base that are capable of repairing the type of units you have that are damaged.
 The starter DropShip has the capability to repair up to 8 mechs, 4 vehicles, and 4 infantry units.
 If you don't have the facilities to repair units, perhaps because you salvaged more wrecks than you have room for, the unrepaired units retain their damage for the next battle.